 The Board of County Commissioners (BCC) are the administrative and policy-making authority for Jefferson County as delegated by the Colorado General Assembly and codified in Colorado State Statute.
-The three-member Board works to represent the interests of county citizens at local, regional, state and national levels.
+The three-member Board works to represent the interests of county constituents at a national, regional, state and county level.

 County & Local Policy